If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 Create revenue goals

-When determining the price of your hair consultant, you'll want to create goals for revenue + how much profit you want your professional hair consultant to make.
+When determining the price of your hair consultant service, you'll want to create goals for revenue + how much profit you want your professional hair consultant to make.

 This process is simpler than you may think: